Zero-Knowledge Proof – How It Works

 Like any other crypto transaction, the inputs provided to smart contracts also include network fees, with performance directly correlated to the underlying blockchain’s transaction processing capabilities and scalability.

-Many layer-1 blockchains like Solana, Cardano, and more are helping the crypto community overcome this issue by offering faster, cheaper, and secure alternatives to Ethereum.
+Many layer-1 blockchains like Solana, Cardano, and more are helping the crypto community overcome this issue by offering faster, cheaper, and more secure alternatives to Ethereum.

 Among the blockchain 3.0 protocols, as the protocols designed to overcome Ethereum’s issues are better known, Solana takes the lead in terms of its transaction processing capabilities and costs.